jameskabbes/HackIllinois2025/README.md

 ## Prizes

 - 1st place: Additional Raspberry Pi 4B and vehicle kit for all team members
-- All award winners: One team will be selected to present their solution at [AgTech Summit](https://researchpark.illinois.edu/all-events/agtechsummit/)
+- All award winners: One team will be invited to present their solution at [AgTech Summit](https://researchpark.illinois.edu/all-events/agtechsummit/)

 # Side Quest - Fastest Line Follower